apache/polaris/regtests/README.md

 ```

 Once you've done that, you can run `setup.sh` to generate a python virtual environment (installed at `~/polaris-venv`)
-and download all of the test dependencies into it.
+and download all the test dependencies into it.
 From here, `run.sh` will be able to execute any pytest present.

 To debug, setup IntelliJ to point at your virtual environment to find your test dependencies
 (see https://www.jetbrains.com/help/idea/configuring-python-sdk.html).
 Then run the test in your IDE.